-- 1. Modifications must be made within the time schedule of the tournament and teams cannot delay tournament play while making modifications. - 2.
+- 1. Teams must make modifications within the schedule of the tournament, and teams cannot delay tournament play while making modifications. - 2.
 No mentor assistance is allowed during the competition.
 (See Section 1, "Code of Conduct") - 3.
-Any violations of the rules may be penalized by disqualification from the tournament or the round or may result in a loss of points at the discretion of the referees, officials, RoboCupJunior Rescue Committee or RoboCupJunior General Chairs.
+Any software specifically designed to complete any single primary task of RoboCupJunior Rescue, e.g., any letter recognition libraries such as Tesseract or EasyOCR, etc., will be prohibited. - 4.
+Any rule violations may be penalized by disqualification from the tournament or the game or result in a loss of points at the discretion of the referees, officials, or RoboCupJunior Rescue Committee.